 I believe that energy, vitality and vibrant good health are your birthright.
 I want to share my passion for nutrition with you so that you can be the most energetic, vibrant and empowered version of yourself possible!

-I am a member of the British Association for Applied Nutrition and Nutritional Therapy (BANT), registered with the Complementary & Natural Healthcare Council (CNHC) and am fully insured to practise.
+I am a member of the British Association for Nutrition and Lifestyle Medicine (BANT), registered with the Complementary & Natural Healthcare Council (CNHC) and am fully insured to practise.